celsiusnarhwal/snowflake/README.md

 can use Discord to identify your application's users without needing to implement specific support for Discord's OAuth2 API.

-Conceptually, Snowflake itself is a spec-compliant OIDC provider and can be used like any other OIDC provider.
+Conceptually, Snowflake itself is an OIDC provider and can be used like any other OIDC provider.

 > [!IMPORTANT]
 > Snowflake requires HTTPS for external connections.
 (HTTP connections on `localhost` are fine.)